 Eq.
 CASTEP 70

-The weight of a band on a given orbital may be calculated by simply projecting the band onto the selected orbital.
+The weight of a band on a given orbital can be calculated by projecting the band onto the selected orbital.
 So, the weight of band α on orbital μ is given by:

 Eq.
 CASTEP 71

 The contribution of each band α to the density of states is multiplied by the weight Wαμ(k) to get the projected density of states for orbital μ.

 In this case, the natural choice of basis set is that of pseudo-atomic orbitals, generated from the pseudopotentials used in the electronic structure calculation.
 These are generated automatically during population analysis.
 The orbitals are calculated by solving for the lowest energy eigenstates of the pseudopotential in a sphere, using a spherical Bessel basis set.